julman99/futuristic/README.md

                                            //InvalidUserException.
 Since this function is returning a String, it is
                                            //effectively recovering from the Exception
     }).trap(Exception.class, e -> {
-        return "Unkown error ocurred";     //Futuristic will only call this lambda if the Exception is of type
+        return "Unkown error ocurred";     //Futuristic will call this lambda for the rest of the Exceptions.
-                                           //InvalidUserException.
-This function is also returning a String, so it is
-                                           //recovering from the exception
     });
 }